En Vogue Singer Dawn Robinson's Ex Offers an Olive Branch After She Reveals She's Homeless

-When you talk about R&B music in the 1990s, it was all about En Vogue.
-Dawn Robinson, Terry Ellis, Cindy Herron and Maxine Jones made up the beautiful and talented girl group known for hits like “Hold On” and “Free Your Mind.”
+When you talk about R&B music in the 1990s, it was all about En Vogue, made up of members Robinson, Terry Ellis, Cindy Herron and Maxine Jones known for hits like “Hold On” and “Free Your Mind.”

 Ellis, Herron and Jones still perform together...even making an appearance on Season 7 of the game show “The Masked Singer.”
-Robinson left the group in 1997 due to contract issues only to return in 2002 and leave for good in 2008.
+Robinson left the group in 1997 due to contract issues, only to return in 2002 and leave for good in 2008.
 She’s remained out of the spotlight for the past few years.
-But this week, we finally heard from her and got a surprising update on what she’s been up to.
+But this week, the singer revealed life hasn’t exactly been going her way recently.

 Robinson told viewers that in 2020, the last time she was doing lots of interviews, she was living with her parents in Las Vegas.
 However, differences with her mother caused her to leave and sleep in her car for about a month.
 That’s when one of her co-managers convinced her to come to Los Angeles and stay with him.
 But when she got to his place, Robinson realized he didn’t have the room for her that he promised.